kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 #answer[
   1. Acute stage management:
     - Warm compresses over sac area.
-    - Systemic antibiotics (e.g. amoxicillin‑clavulanate or cephalosporin).
+    - Systemic antibiotics (e.g. amoxicillin-clavulanate or cephalosporin).
-    - Analgesics / anti‑inflammatory drugs for pain and fever.
+    - Analgesics / anti-inflammatory drugs for pain and fever.
     - Incision and drainage if abscess has formed (done on pointing).
     - Avoid syringing during acute stage.
   2. Definitive treatment (after acute infection subsides):
     - Dacryocystorhinostomy (DCR) — to create drainage pathway between sac and nasal cavity.
 ]
 3. What suggestion will you give to this patient?
 #answer[*Suggestions*